decred/decrediton/README.md

 ### Windows

 On windows you will need some extra steps to build grpc.
-This assumes you are using msys2 with various development tools (copilers, make, ect) all installed.
+This assumes you are using msys2 with various development tools (compilers, make, etc) all installed.

 Install node from the official package https://nodejs.org/en/download/ and add it to your msys2 path.
-You must install the same version of node as required for Linux and OSX (6.9.5).
+You must install the same version of node as required for Linux and OSX (8.6.0+).

 Install openssl from the following site: https://slproweb.com/products/Win32OpenSSL.html